 For elephant safaris, you pay 1950 rupees per foreign adult.
 For Indians, it’s 900 rupees.

 Camera fees are 200 rupees per foreigner, 100 for domestic tourists.

-It’s good to note that there’s more places for foreigners on elephants than Indian ones.
+It’s good to note that there are more places for foreigners on elephants than Indian ones.
 I can’t say for sure why but I’m sure it’s due to us paying a lot more.

-For jeep safaris you Pay 1750 rupees per jeep for central reserve.
+For jeep safaris, you Pay 1750 rupees per jeep for the central reserve.
 You also pay a camera fee and entry permit as above (but not if you’ve paid these already for elephant safari).

 As before, join up with a group to make the price go down if you’re travelling solo.

 You pay different prices per tour and area.
 See the sign below for all prices.
 With this, you get a jeep and a well-trained driver that speaks English and Assamese to guide you on a safari

 What will I see on Kaziranga National Park Safari?
 Is it just the one horned rhino?

 Apart from 70% of the one-horned rhino population living in the National Park, there is so much more to see than just the rhinos.